GISBox

 Select the corresponding projection parameters according to the type of the input online imagery service interface address, which are “Mercator Projection” and “Latitude and Longitude Projection”.

-Then click the “Confirm” button, and the corresponding real-time cache image service will be generated in the real-time cached imagery.
+Then click the “Add” button, and the corresponding real-time cache image service will be generated in the real-time cached imagery.

 2. Manage Real-time Cached Imagery Services